ivansglazunov/nextjs-hasura-auth/README.md

 - `events` - Synchronize Hasura event triggers with local definitions
   - Option: `--init` - Create default event trigger definitions
   - Option: `--clean` - Remove security headers from event definitions (they will be added automatically during sync)
+- `assets` - Generate app icons and splash screens from logo.svg for web, Capacitor, and Electron apps
+- `unbuild` - Remove compiled files (.js, .d.ts) from lib, components, and hooks directories, and clear build cache

 The CLI automatically loads environment variables from the `.env` file in your project root.
 This ensures that commands like `npx hasyx events` have access to your Hasura URL, admin secret, and other configuration.